eliorsade/DevSecOps/README.md

 - List buckets
 - Upload to S3
 - Delete SG rules in all regions

-#### Python3 with Boto3:
-- Ensure that Python3.10 is installed on your system along with AWS SDK for Python (Boto3).

 #### GitHub Secrets:
 - AWS_ACCESS_KEY_ID - AWS Access key